MSC Southeast Policies and Procedures

 A. Commercial Use: Computing facilities and accounts are owned by the college and are to be used for the college-related activities for which they are assigned.
 College computing resources are not to be used for commercial purposes.
 This policy applies to all college-owned and college-leased microcomputers, networks, minicomputers, and software used on the college system, as well as those accessible via networks at other locations.

-B. Student Computer Lab Usage: Southeast Technical computer labs are provided specifically to meet the following needs of the student body:
+B. Student Computer Lab Usage: MSC Southeast computer labs are provided specifically to meet the following needs of the student body:

 - To serve as a tool in a classroom environment for teaching technology-related skills.